Johann Gustav Droysen: History meets politics

 In 1840, Droysen was appointed professor of history at the University of Kiel.
 There, the political movement for the defense of the rights of the Elbe duchies, of which Kiel was the center, attracted his interest.
 Like Friedrich Christoph Dahlmann, he placed his historical learning at the service of the estates of Schleswig and Holstein and composed the address of 1844, in which the estates protested against the claim of King Christian VIII of Denmark to alter the law of succession in the duchies.
 The issue was diplomatically negotiated through the London Protocol of 1852, and ultimately resolved in a war between Denmark and allied forces from Austria and Prussia in the Second Schleswig War.

-Droysen's first great political appearance occurred in 1843, on the one thousand year anniversary of the Verdun agreement between Karl the Bald and Ludwig the German, grandsons of Charlemagne.
-The patrimony of Charlemagne, and his son, Louis the Pius; Droysen found in this event the evidence of the German nation.
-Later, Droysen gave a lecture to a crowded audience in Berlin entitled the Agreement at Verdun, which was greeted with enthusiasm not only by the listeners but also the German Kaiser himself.

 Support of Prussian hegemony

 In 1848, Droysen was elected a member of the revolutionary Frankfurt parliament and acted as secretary to the committee for drawing up a proposed constitution.
 He was a determined supporter of Prussian ascendancy, seeing this as the only feasible route to German unification.

-"We cannot conceal the fact that the whole German question is a simple alternative between Prussia and Austria.
+We cannot conceal the fact that the whole German question is a simple alternative between Prussia and Austria.
 In these states, German life has its positive and negative poles — in the former, all the interests which are national and reformative, in the latter, all that are dynastic and destructive.
-The German question is not a constitutional question, but a question of power; and the Prussian monarchy is now wholly German, while that of Austria cannot be."
+The German question is not a constitutional question, but a question of power; and the Prussian monarchy is now wholly German, while that of Austria cannot be.

 Droysen was one of the first members to retire from the Frankfurt Parliament after King Frederick William IV of Prussia refused the imperial crown in 1849.
 In the following two years, Droysen continued to support the cause of the duchies, and in 1850, with Carl Samwer, he published a history of the dealings of Denmark with Schleswig and Holstein, Die Herzogthümer Schleswig-Holstein und das Königreich Dänemark seit dem Jahre 1800 (Hamburg, 1850).
 A translation was published in London in the same year under the title The Policy of Denmark towards the Duchies of Schleswig-Holstein.
 The work was one of great political importance and contributed to the formation of German public opinion on the rights of the duchies in their struggle with Denmark.